 The San Mateo County's Measure A transportation sales tax Expenditure Plan (2004) states that a 3% share of sales tax revenues, an estimated \$45 million (over the next 25-year period) will be allocated towards pedestrian and bicycle projects including paths, trails and bridges over roads and highways.
 In addition, the Expenditure Plan also states that a 4% share of sales tax revenues, an estimated \$60 million (over the next 25-year period) will be allocated to local shuttle services.
 Priority will be given to those shuttle service programs that include a portion of the funding from businesses, employers and other private parties.
-Priority will be given to service that connects with Caltrain, BART and future ferry terminals.
+Priority will be given to service that connects with Caltrain, BART and ferry terminals.

-Local TSM/TDM Programs That Have Been Implemented In Direct Response To The Requirements Under Measure A
+Local TSM/TDM Programs That Have Been Implemented In Direct Response to The Requirements Under Measure A

 Local governments in San Mateo County continue to implement trip reduction programs in response to the requirements under Measure A to, among other things, maintain eligibility for Measure A funds.
 A variety of methods are used.
 Some cities have formed joint powers agencies to implement a common program and to take advantage of the cost effectiveness of consolidated efforts.
 The Cities of Burlingame, Foster City, San Mateo, Redwood City, San Carlos, and Belmont had operated as the Inter-City TSM Agency (ITSMA).
 The Cities of Daly City, South San Francisco, San Bruno, Pacifica, Brisbane, Millbrae, Half Moon Bay, and Colma, had formed the Multi-City TSM Agency (MTSMA).
-Many of the cities in ITSMA and MTSMA are large employers themselves and have programs for their own employees.
 In May 2000, these two agencies joined forces in order to provide a comprehensive program of services for the entire County.
-The new agency is the Peninsula Traffic Congestion Relief Alliance.
+The combined joint powers agency is the Peninsula Traffic Congestion Relief Alliance.
 The cities of Atherton, Hillsborough and the County of San Mateo have also joined the new agency.
 The City of Menlo Park operates independent programs, some of which preceded Measure A. The San Francisco International Airport, the largest employer in San Mateo County, has a TSM/TDM program that includes all tenants with 20 or more onsite employees.